aPixelInSpace/F-a-maze-ing/README.md

 The code in the book is written in Ruby and leans on Object-Oriented design.

 My goal is two fold : give the project a functional spin and learn F# in the process.
-To do so, I freely changed or adapted much of the original code.
+To do so, I freely change or adapt much of the original code.

 ## Examples